-These other functions include your stomach acid secretion, increases in libido, adrenaline release, heart rate regulation, brain stimulation and clotting of your blood.
+These other functions include your stomach acid secretion, increased libido, adrenaline release, heart rate regulation, brain stimulation and clotting of your blood.

-Now you can see that histamine isn’t always the bad guy and, in fact, works in your favour.
-Amazingly, it’s also released from cells present in every tissue of your body and, in particular, your uterus.
+Now you can see that histamine isn’t always the bad guy and, in fact, it works in your favour in a variety of ways.
+Amazingly, histamine is released from cells present in every tissue of your body and, in particular, your ovaries and uterus.

 In most people, the production of histamine (by gut flora) and ingestion of histamines (from foods) are balanced out by an enzyme called diamine oxidase (DAO).
 DAO essentially breaks down histamine but if someone has a DAO deficiency and histamines build up too high, an array of nasty symptoms can manifest.
 These include:

 - Period pain

 - Motion sickness

 - Skin rashes